 - Do you like something he's wearing?
 Say, "Nice shoes!
 Where'd you get them?"

-- At a conference or workshop, you notice him because he asked a great question.
-Seek him out on a break, tell him that his question was interesting, and ask what he thought of the answer he was given.
+- If you're at a conference or workshop and you notice him because he asked/answered a great question.
+Seek him out on a break, tell him that his comment was interesting, and ask what he thought of the other comments he was given in response.

 - At the gas station, when he's getting gas at the pump next to you, tell him you like his car and ask why he bought that model.
 If it's racy looking, ask him how often he stays within the speed limit.

 - In an elevator, ask him to push the button for your floor.
 Then say something like, "You must add this talent to your resume because you did such a great job.
 What other skills do you have?"
 Another good question: "If the president got in the elevator what would you ask him?"

 - I know this sounds too simple.
 But every man I've said "hi" to was quite flattered.

 - This just doesn't happen to men very often so they're usually surprised and caught off guard and happy to answer back.

 Ask him a question about what's going on: